kotolex/checking/README.md

 The helper lazy-loads specified data file line by line.
 Raises FileNotFoundError if the file is not found.
-Also, you can transform all of the lines before feeding them into the test, for example delete trailing newlines at the end of each line:
+Also, you can transform all the lines before feeding them into the test, for example delete trailing newlines at the end of each line:

 ```python